 For good comfort a quilt should be slightly longer than your body.
 Some quilts come in two sizes – regular and long.
 It should be also wide enough to be partially tucked under your body.

-Quilts are typically very light as they don’t require as much fabric and insulation as sleeping bags.
-All quilts in this review weigh less than 2.6 pounds.
+Quilts are typically very light because they don’t require as much fabric and insulation as sleeping bags.
+We only included lightweight quilts in this review.
 To learn why it is important to use lightweight gear, read our article Why hike lightweight.

 We only list top-tier products.
 Read how our selections of best hiking products differ from others here.

 We use affiliate links and may receive a small commission on purchases at no extra cost to you.